Understanding Reliable Information

 The Role of Reliable Information in Democracy

-Reliable information serves several key functions in a democratic society.
-It is a cornerstone for informed voting, public discourse, and accountability among leaders.
+Reliable information serves multiple critical functions that sustain democratic health.
+It enables informed voting, nurtures productive public discourse, and enforces accountability among elected officials and institutions.

 Informed Voting